pazz89/Prompt-Library/README.md

 The two buttons on the right of each category allows to add or delete prompts.
 Doubleclick on an exisiting prompt allows to edit that prompt.
 Changes are safed to the config.yaml automatically.
 If the name of a prompt is changed, all previews connected to this prompt will be moved to the '_archive' folder.

 There is a Menubar with the options to add or edit a new set of prompt categories:
-The first fiels allows you to set the name of the set.
+The first field allows you to set the name of the set.
 Then follows an ordered list of the categories.
 With the next two fields a new category can be created using the insert button.
 An existing category can be update with a new name or a new index with the update button.
 To do so, select the category you want to edit (or doubleclick to preload to edit fields) and change name and/or index.
 The remove button removes a category.
 Changes are discarded if you exit via the window close button ([x]).
 Save overwrites the set in editing mode or creates a new directory in new mode.
 If the name of a category is changed, all previews connected to this category will be moved to the '_archive' folder.

 ![Alt text](doc/PromptLibraryInterface_EditSet.png "Interface of Prompt-Library Edit Window")